-- A range of financial products (e.g. bank bills, bonds, interest rate swaps, and derivatives)
+- a range of financial products (for example, bank bills, bonds, interest rate swaps and derivatives)

 We did not ask banks to prepare to implement negative interest rates on products for retail customers.

-As of February 2021, we are satisfied with banks’ progress on this initiative and are confident that our banking system could operate effectively if the Official Cash Rate were lowered to or below zero.
+As of February 2021, we are satisfied with banks’ progress on this initiative and are confident that our banking system could operate effectively if the OCR were lowered to or below zero.

 Lowering the OCR reduces financial market interest rates, which in turn lowers the exchange rate and supports asset prices and inflation expectations.
 We expect these channels of monetary policy to be effective when the OCR is zero or negative as when the OCR is positive.